beatrixwashere/scrabtas/tas/any%/resync/info.md

 `r2`: when transitioning between rooms to the left or right, blue's x subpixels will be reset, and when transitioning between rooms to the top or bottom, blue's y subpixels will be reset. when blue walks against a wall, their x/y subpixels will be reset depending on the wall direction, so combining these two results in a resync.

 `r3`: same mechanics as `r2`

+`r4`: by walking into the corner of two walls, blue's subpixels get reset completely.